gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

     - Public, continue to the next step.
     - Private, you will need to [create a GitLab deploy token](../../deploy_tokens/index.md#creating-a-deploy-token) with `gitlab-deploy-token` as the name and the `read_registry` scope.

-1. `.gitlab-ci.yml`: this configuration allows to define the environment to be used to deploy your functions.
+1. `.gitlab-ci.yml`: this defines a pipeline used to deploy your functions.
    It must be included at the root of your repository:

    ```yaml
    include: